rid47/online_exam/README.txt

 To Run The project:

-(1) Download zip file then unzip or clone the project from https://github.com/rid47/online_exam.git (1) Create a virtual environment for the project
+(1) Download zip file then unzip or clone the project.
+(1) Create a virtual environment for the project
     (https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/)
 (2) Install required libraries from requirements.txt